 Obesity can have serious physical, psychological and social consequences for adults and children.
 For example, obese children and adolescents are developing "adult" diseases, such as type 2 diabetes and hypertension, and are at an increased risk for heart disease, stroke, certain types of cancer and other serious chronic conditions.

 Obese children and adolescents are also more likely to become obese as adults.

 Additionally, obesity can cause problems during pregnancy or make it more difficult for a woman to become pregnant.

-AMCHP is working to support its members and partners in coordinated efforts to decrease obesity and help children, women and families maintain healthy weights and nutrition.
+AMCHP is working to support its members and partners in coordinated efforts to prevent and decrease obesity and help children, women and families maintain healthy weights and nutrition.

 With support from the National Initiative for Children’s Healthcare Quality (NICHQ), AMCHP developed this issue brief to address the important role Title V programs play in providing leadership for, developing, and implementing comprehensive programs and systems that address healthy weight, nutrition, and physical activity for women, children, infants and families.
 This publication highlights how state Title V MCH programs are working to promote healthy weight in their states and communities by presenting an environmental scan of Title V activities and snapshots of several comprehensive state efforts.
 Click here to download the issue brief.

 - AMCHP/NICHQ Webinar: Promoting Healthy Weight in MCH Populations (April 2013)

 The obesity epidemic in the U.S. is a long-recognized public health issue that has serious health and economic consequences, especially for children and families.
 This webinar, co-hosted by AMCHP and NICHQ, highlighted how states and communities are working to promote healthy weight for children, women and families.
 Presentations provided of state Title V program efforts to address healthy weight, and examples from the Collaborate for Healthy Weight initiative to address obesity at the community level.
 Click here to download the recording and slides.